zhudotexe/kani/docs/engines.rst

     Using FP4 quantization you can expect to reduce up to 8x the model size compared to its native full precision version.

-In this section, we'll show how to load HuggingFace models in FP4.
+In this section, we'll show how to load Hugging Face models in FP4.

 .. seealso::

-    We're mostly going to follow the HuggingFace documentation found here: https://huggingface.co/docs/transformers/perf_infer_gpu_one
+    We're mostly going to follow the Hugging Face documentation found here: https://huggingface.co/docs/transformers/perf_infer_gpu_one

 **Install Dependencies**